FilipGieraga/Python-PL/README.md

 - 🔭 I’m currently working on Django Framework!
 - 🥅 2020 Goals: Find a Python related job
 - ⚡ I love doing new things and exploring new places
+- ⚡ Stranger things is my favourite show of all time

 ### Connect with me: